ee-leaf

 Conclusion

 Wherever your school is located, a garden can offer hands-on learning that connects children to nature, their food, and one another.
 Gardens give educators the chance to link lessons to real life, in a context that children can understand.
-For more information, visit us at learn.eartheasy.com to explore our articles about growing and thriving together.
+To move beyond this introduction to school gardening and speak to an Eartheasy garden specialist, visit our school garden contact page.

 Responses (0)